-For each plot, collect two to three soil cores (soil corer - 2.5cm x 10 cm) from each of the 2.5 x 2.5 m subplots.
+For each plot, collect two to three soil cores (soil corer - 2.5cm x 10 cm) from the core subplot outside of the cover quadrat (Fig. 4).
 Litter and vegetation should be removed from the soil surface before collecting each sample.
 Make this easy by doing your biomass harvest first, then going back to collect soil from the very same "clip strip" area.
-Composite and homogenize these sub-samples into a single sample for each 5x5 m plot (total of 30 roughly 500 g samples).
+Composite and homogenize these sub-samples into a single sample for each 5x5 m plot (total of 15 roughly 300 g samples).
 All soil samples should be double bagged in paper and allowed to air dry.
 Label each bag (with permanent marker, Sharpie preferred) with the following information: date of collection, name of collector, name of sampling site, and block/plot/treatment identification.
 Soils will be processed for nutrients at the University of Minnesota.
 Please view soil shipment protocols on nutnet.org or contact the Coordinator for instructions.

 As in NutNet, studies that require additional observation or experimentation are welcome, and a great way to leverage the network for your own purposes!
 Please contact the Network Coordinator if you are interested in performing an add-on study.
 For some ideas, feel free to take a look at some of the NutNet add-on studies here: https://nutnet.org/methods

-Please submit your data in the standard spreadsheet for the core sampling data that we will provide.
+Please submit your data in the standard spreadsheet for the core sampling data provided (site data, sampling data).
 Copies of datasheets, electronic data and metadata should be sent to the Network Coordinator at the end of each growing season.
 These data will be integrated into the same relational database used by the Nutrient Network, and follow the same data management strategy (Lind 2016).
 All data, including NutNet data, will be available for collaborative analyses by network data contributors.
 Data used in network publications also will be published and freely available when a paper is published using these data.